My name is Michelle Aung Thin. I am a writer and academic.

-I am the 2017 National Library of Australia Creative Arts Fellow for Australian Writing, supported by the Eva Kollsman and Ray Mathew’s Trust.
+Last year, I was the 2017 National Library of Australia Creative Arts Fellow for Australian Writing, supported by the Eva Kollsman and Ray Mathew’s Trust.
 You can listen to my podcast, titled Love, Loss and the Last Days of Rangoon here.
 It’s all about my new book project and what I found in the NLA collection.

 To buy a copy of my first book, The Monsoon Bride, published by Text, click here.